In homes in the United States, the water heater is the second-largest energy use.

 If you’re looking for ways to reduce your electric bill and be more energy-efficient, you should look into getting a new, efficient water heater.

-There are all kinds of types of water heaters, but we’ll break down some of the more popular ones so you know which one to get!
+There are all types of water heaters, but we’ll break down some more popular ones, so you know which one to get!

 Tank Water Heaters